• Skip to primary navigation

 Filed Under: comic books Tagged With: Academy X, Bishop, Brotherhood, Cable, Collected Edition Mapping, Collected Editions, Colossus, Decimation, Emma Frost, Excalibur, Exiles, Gambit, Hellfire Club, Kitty Pryde, Marvel Comics, Most Wanted Marvel Omnibus, Mystique, New Excalibur, New X-Men, Nightcrawler, Rogue, Uncanny X-Men, Wolverine, X-Factor, X-Force, X-Men, X-Men Unlimited

-Uncanny X-Men #94 – 280: The Claremont Era (1975 – 1991)
+Uncanny X-Men by Chris Claremont (1975 – 1991)

 X-Men did not officially become Uncanny X-Men until issue #142.
-However, the cover bore the “Uncanny” adjective starting with #114.
+However, the cover featured the “Uncanny” adjective starting with #114.
 Ultimately, many fans and comics resources refer to the entire relaunch from issue #94 forward as Uncanny X-Men – a convention Marvel upholds with the titling of their Marvel Masterworks reprints.

-It all begins in 1975 with Len Wein and Dave Cockrum on Giant Size X-Men, which introduced well-known characters such as Wolverine, Storm, Colossus, and Nightcrawler.
-Chris Claremont took over writing duties just a few issues later.
-Under his pen, the trio of Wolverine, Storm, and Colossus would persist throughout a historic 16-year run that saw X-Men go from a marginal book returned from cancellation to the most-popular comic in America.
+Chris Claremont took over writing duties from Len Wein just a few issues later.
+Under his pen, the trio of Wolverine, Storm, and Colossus would persist throughout a historic 16-year run that saw X-Men go from a marginal book returning from cancellation to the most-popular comic book franchise in America.

 That period bears a distinctly more dark and rebellious tone, with 21 issues passing with no X-Men team in existence!
 It also introduces the idea of both X-book and Marvel-wide crossovers with Mutant Massacre, Fall of the Mutants, Inferno, and X-Tinction Agenda.